 There are several major aspects that back up a well-grounded digital transformation strategy:

-- Visualization of a roadmap — develop a scaling plan with clear check points indicating the amount of time and resources that will be required for each stage of digital transformation.
+Step 5.
+Visualize a roadmap.
+Develop a scaling plan with clear check points indicating the amount of time and resources that will be required for each stage of digital transformation.

 What are the examples of implementing digital transformation in manufacturing?